dzooli/tvtrader/README.md

 ### Distributor features

-- Use Websocket as a source (an usable websocket is in the backend)
+- Use Websocket as a source (an usable websocket is included in the backend)
 - Use dynamically loaded distribution targets
   - Example console target implementation is included with CLI
   - More is on way